nestriness/nestri/CONTRIBUTING.md

 * `♻ refactor` - Issues or Pull Requests related to code refactors
 * `good first issue` - Good for newcomers.

+## Project Structure

+Nestri is organized as a monorepo using Turborepo.
+Here's an overview of the main directories and their purposes:

+### Root Directory

+- `apps/`: Contains the main applications
+  - `www/`: The main Nestri website built with Qwik
+- `infra/`: Contains the relevant files to deploy the app using [SST](https://sst.dev)
+- `packages/`: Shared packages and configurations
+  - `api/`: Core API for Nestri
+  - `eslint-config/`: Shared ESLint configurations
+  - `typescript-config/`: Shared TypeScript configurations
+  - `ui/`: Shared UI components and styles

+### Key Files

+- `package.json`: Root package file defining workspaces and shared dev dependencies
+- `turbo.json`: Turborepo configuration
+- `LICENSE`: GNU Affero General Public License v3.0

+### Apps

+#### www (Nestri Website)

+This is the Nestri website hosted on Cloudflare Pages

+### Packages

+#### api (Nestri Core)

+The core API for Nestri, built with Hono and deployed to Cloudflare Workers.

+#### eslint-config

+Shared ESLint configurations for maintaining consistent code style across the project.

+#### typescript-config

+Shared TypeScript configurations to ensure consistent TypeScript settings across the project.

+#### ui

+Shared UI components and styles used across the Nestri project.

+### Infrastructure

+- `infra/`: Contains infrastructure-as-code files
+  - `www.ts`: Defines the deployment configuration for the Nestri website

+### Development

+When working on Nestri, you'll primarily be dealing with the `apps/www` directory for the main website and the various packages in the `packages/` directory for shared functionality.

+For more detailed information about each package or app, refer to their respective README files or package.json scripts.

 Thank you for contributing to Nestri!